ibm-cloud-docs/microsoft/03-bastion.md

    New-SmbShare -Name "Downloads" -Path "C:\Users\Administrator\Downloads" -ReadAccess $user
    ```

    The share will now be accessible from servers in your VPC as long as the security group allows the traffic.
-For more information on SMB, see [Overview of file sharing using the SMB 3 protocol in Windows Server](https://docs.microsoft.com/en-us/windows-server/storage/file-server/file-server-smb-overview){:external}.
+For more information on SMB, see [Overview of file sharing using the SMB 3 protocol in Windows Server](https://docs.microsoft.com/en-us/windows-server/storage/file-server/file-server-smb-overview){: external}.

 ## Install SQL Server Management Studio
 {: #mssql-bastion-smss}